Drew5040/Dot-Files/HELP.md

 # 🛠️ELP.md – Dot-Files Environment Setup Guide

-> A quick-reference guide for understanding and restoring your full development environment using this repository.
+> A quick-reference guide for understanding and restoring my full development environment using this repository.

 ---

 ## 📁 What Is This Repo?

-This repository stores **modular dotfiles** and automation scripts that configure your personalized Linux (WSL) development environment.
+This repository stores **modular dotfiles** and automation scripts that configure my personalized Linux (WSL) development environment.

 It includes:
 - Bash, Git, WSL, and editor configuration